 Most people are curious about my “Truck Art Culture” and how I came up with it.
 Well, it took a bit of dependable genius, good timing, and a killer business sense.
-One day I was reading a book in my school’s garden and eating a sandwich during my school’s lunch break when Elon Musk came to me with a nice folder and an eager/fearful look on his face.
-This may have been our first meeting.
+One day I was reading a book in my school’s garden and eating a sandwich during my school’s lunch break when my father came to me with a nice folder and an eager/fearful look on his face.
 I was kind of a big deal given who my family was and my razor-sharp wit had broken a few hearts so I don’t know what was going through his mind.
 Anyway, he said he wants to show me something… He showed me some of the most beautiful artwork I had never seen.
 I asked him where he got the idea (and the colored pencils/pens/markets so I can buy them) and he said he “literally” (haha) used his imagination and thought of colorful patterns and colors because he was bored.

-We talked the entire lunch period what we can do with this artwork and where I want to see it in Karachi and that’s when Jack Dorsey showed up (as his high school was right next to mine) and joined in saying it will look nice in Lahore, as well.
+We talked the entire lunch period what we can do with this artwork and where I want to see it in Karachi and joined in saying it will look nice in Lahore, as well.
 I think my cousin Seher (an art graduate nagged) him to us as I spotted her sobbing face in the middle of that garden.
-I don’t have that artwork and I really hope he kept that art because Elon Musk, I, and along with my cousin, Seher worked on Karachi & Lahore projects.
+I, and along with my cousin, Seher worked on Karachi and Lahore projects.
 I am not sure what other parts of Pakistan have this cultural phenomenon reached.

 * On a side note, I would like to thank my art-fanatic Seher Baji for supporting me on this even though we fought through the whole process.
 As a grown empathetic woman I can understand why you were so emotional.
 To learn more about my cousins or Pakistani weddings, see HERE.